 - SOL Tests: State-mandated tests designed to measure student learning and achievement in grades 3-12 in English, mathematics, science and history/social science.

 - PSAT/NMSQT: Measures scholastic aptitude in critical reading, mathematics and writing and is used to provide students with practice for the SAT.
+Also used to determine if a student is a candidate for advanced placement (AP) courses, to assess college readiness and to identify areas where additional instructional support is needed.

 - SAT: Measures scholastic aptitude in critical reading, mathematics and writing and is used by students in college applications.
+This is an optional college admissions test.

 These assessments measure knowledge, understanding, ability and skill.
 They can include real-world scenarios that require critical-thinking and problem-solving skills.
 Performance assessments are often designed and implemented by teachers specifically for their individual classrooms.
 However, the school division schedules and implements the following performance assessments: